matt2ology/tech-journal-and-blog-content/post/blog/from-notes-to-website-automating-hugo-with-github-pages-and-obsidian.md

 #### GitHub Account Settings for Personal Access Token (PAT)

-You can also follow my abridged steps below
+You can also follow my abridged steps below (steps written - as of January 21st, 2025)

 1. Settings / Developer Settings / Personal access tokens / Tokens (classic) > Personal access tokens (classic)
 2. Regenerate the token > Generate new token (classic) - For general use